-We recommend you check any exit fees that may be payable to your other fund(s), and any insurance cover you may have that cannot be replicated, before making the decision to move.
+We recommend you check any exit fees that may be payable to your other fund(s), and any insurance cover you may have that cannot be replicated, before any the decision to move.

-Use BT’s Easy Rollover Tool to consolidate your super online.
-This Tool creates all the forms you need to consolidate or move your super into BT.
-Just print the forms, sign and send them to your other super provider(s) with proof of ID.
+Use BT’s Easy Rollover Tool to consolidate your super online if you wish.
+This tool creates all the forms you need to consolidate or move your super into BT.
+Just print the forms, sign and send them to your other super provider(s) with proof of ID

 Complete the ‘Request to Transfer’ form relevant to your BT super account.

 Complete a request to transfer form for each fund you wish to combine into your BT super account.
 Then send the form(s) to BT with proof of ID* and we’ll take care of it for you.